Jaid/parse-numberings/readme.md

 }
 ```

-### result.pattern
+## result.pattern

-The result object contains `pattern` which names the RegExp pattern that has successfully been applied on every entry of your list.
+The result object contains `pattern` string that tells you which RegExp pattern has successfully been applied on every entry of your list.

 ```jsx
 import { findNumbersInStrings } from "parse-numberings"